hazelcast/hazelcast-code-samples/enterprise/user-code-namespaces/README.md

 **Member code walkthrough:**

 - Loads the class `IncrementingEntryProcessor` from outside the classpath.
-- Enables user code deployment feature on config.
+- Enables user code namespaces feature on config.
 - Creates a new `UserCodeNamespaceConfig` and adds the loaded `IncrementingEntryProcessor` class to it.
 - Adds the `UserCodeNamespaceConfig` to the `Config`.
 - Creates a `MapConfig` referencing the namespace.